-6.1.3.
-Safety and house rules
+5.2.4 Safety and house rules

-You will notice that most house designs are boxy, with the houses situated directly next to one another and enclosed by cement walls and iron bars for safety purposes.
+When living in student houses in San Isidro, you will notice that most house designs are boxy, with the houses situated directly next to one another and enclosed by cement walls and iron bars for safety purposes.
 It is important to always close the doors and gate.
 Keep your keys easily accessible when the doors are locked, so that you can quickly leave the house in case of an emergency.
-While living in student houses you must follow the house rules listed below.